Two captured Britons appear on Russian state TV, ask to be swapped | Politics

 Two British fighters captured in Ukraine by Russian forces appeared on Russian state TV on Monday and asked to be exchanged for a pro-Russian politician who is being held by the Ukrainian authorities.

 It was unclear how freely the two men - Shaun Pinner and Aiden Aslin - were able to talk.
-Both spoke after being prompted by an unidentified man.

-Both asked British Prime Minister Boris Johnson to help bring them home in exchange for Ukraine releasing pro-Russian politician Viktor Medvedchuk.
+Both spoke separately after being prompted by an unidentified man.
+The footage was broadcast on the Rossiya 24 state TV channel.
+The two men asked British Prime Minister Boris Johnson to help bring them home in exchange for Ukraine releasing pro-Russian politician Viktor Medvedchuk, who was shown in a video released around the same time on Monday by Ukraine's SBU intelligence service asking to be swapped too.

+Medvedchuk, in his appeal to Russian President Vladimir Putin and Ukrainian President Volodymr Zelenskiy, asked to be exchanged for the defenders of the Ukrainian city of Mariupol and any civilians allowed to leave.
+Both Pinner and Aslin fought on the Ukrainian side in Mariupol, which is now almost entirely under Russian control.

+The unidentified man shown on Russian state TV was seen showing the two Britons a video on his mobile phone of Medvedchuk's wife, Oksana, making an appeal over the weekend for her husband to be swapped for the two British nationals.
+Three days after Russia moved its forces into Ukraine on Feb.
+24, Ukraine said Medvedchuk had escaped from house arrest.
+He had been placed under house arrest in May 2021 and charged with high treason and later with aiding terrorism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)